apioo/psx/doc/getting_started/installation.rst

    :language: php

-If your application needs database access you can enter the credentials in the :code:`psx_sql_*` keys.
+If your application needs database access you can enter the credentials in the :code:`psx_connection` key.
 The connection service provides a Doctrine DBAL connection which you can use in your application.

 Routing
 -------

 In order to make a controller accessible you have to define a route in your :file:`routes` file.
-PSX tries to autoload the given class name so the namespace must be therefor defined in the :file:`composer.json` autoload key.
+If a request arrives at an endpoint PSX tries to autoload the provided class through composer.
 Here an example route entry:

 .. code::